 This is where the customer engagement layer and the go-to-market intelligence layer meet, and where ZoomInfo fits.

-ZoomInfo operates a large B2B data platform with 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on the industry's most comprehensive B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, continuously maintained by automated ML and 300+ human researchers.

 Ownership and financial stability matter for enterprise buyers